godotengine/godot-docs/tutorials/vector_math.rst

 Will work as expected.

-So, remember, a plane is just that and it's main practical use is calculating the distance to it.
+So, remember, a plane is just that and its main practical use is calculating the distance to it.
 So, why is it useful to calculate the distance from a point to a plane?
 It's extremely useful!
 Let's see some simple examples..